The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Introduction

-Since KGs, including biomedical KGs, are typically incomplete, inferring missing triples is a key Machine Learning application -- a task known as Knowledge Graph Completion in the literature.
-Perhaps the most common method of making predictions with KGs involves using Knowledge Graph Embedding (KGE) models, which learn low dimensional representations for all entities and relation types in a KG and combine them through a scoring function to compute the likelihood of a missing edge.
-In the biomedical domain, Knowledge Graph Completion has been used for a diverse set of tasks including predicting new links between genes and diseases~\cite{paliwal2020_preclinical}.
-However, little is known about the practical ability of ML models to leverage topological patterns in the graph in order to make better predictions.
-An example of such a pattern is \emph{composition}, where a relation between two entities is inferred by the presence of a shared third entity.
-In the biomedical domain, this could be the case when a drug is inferred to treat a disease because they share a common gene connection.
-Ideally, we would like to discover new drug repurposing opportunities by learning from such patterns in the data.
-Similarly, the \emph{inference} pattern uses the presence of a certain relation type between an entity pair to infer the presence of a different relation between the same pair, which could be used to discover novel therapeutic gene-disease connections by aggregating multiple evidence types.
+Since KGs, including biomedical ones, are typically incomplete, inferring missing triples is a key Machine Learning application -- a task known as Knowledge Graph Completion in the literature.
+Perhaps the most common method of making predictions on KGs involves using Knowledge Graph Embedding (KGE) models, which learn low dimensional representations for all entities and relation types in a KG and combine them through a scoring function to compute the likelihood of a missing edge.
+In the biomedical domain, Knowledge Graph Completion has been used for a diverse set of tasks including predicting new links between genes and diseases~\cite{paliwal2020_preclinical} and possible drug interactions, among others~\cite{gema2024knowledge}.

+Biomedical KGs are often constructed by practitioners to address a specific purpose (e.g., investigate the pathways of a given disease), requiring decisions about the key entities and relation types to include, the optimal data sources from which to extract information and how best to model the desired knowledge in a KG schema.
+This manual graph composition process is costly and time-consuming, an issue that can be compounded when KGs are designed as input for ML models, often requiring several iterations to best tune the graph to the predictive task at hand~\citep{bonner2022_review, ratajczak2022task}.
+A solid understanding of desirable topological properties of KGs that can be leveraged by ML models to make better predictions would allow for a more principled approach to this graph construction process, making it cheaper and faster to generate KGs with higher utility to the practitioner.